Lee Greenwood: Career

 Greenwood founded his first band, The Apollos, in 1962.
-The band, which changed its name later to Lee Greenwood Affair, played mostly pop music and appeared mostly in casinos in Las Vegas, Nevada.
-In 1969, he joined the Chester Smith Band and had his first television appearance.
-A short time later, he worked with the country musician Del Reeves.
-A few records were recorded in Los Angeles with the Paramount label.
+The band, which changed its name later to the Lee Greenwood Affair, played mostly pop music and appeared mostly in casinos in Las Vegas.
+In 1969, he joined the Chester Smith Band and appeared for the first time on television.
+A short time later, he worked with a country singer, Del Reeves.
+A few records were recorded in Los Angeles with Paramount Records.
 After the band broke up in the 1970s, Greenwood moved back to Las Vegas, where he worked as a blackjack dealer during the day and as a singer at night.

 In 1979, he was "discovered" in Reno by Larry McFaden, the bandleader and bassist for Mel Tillis.
-After making some demo tapes, Greenwood was signed in 1981 by the Nashville division of the MCA label (which had recently absorbed the Paramount label), and McFaden became his manager.
+After making some demo tapes, Greenwood was signed in 1981 by the Nashville division of MCA Records (which had recently absorbed the Paramount label), and McFaden became his manager.

-The first single, the Jan Crutchfield-penned "It Turns Me Inside Out", made it to a spot in the top 20 of the country chart in 1981.
+The first single, the Jan Crutchfield-penned "It Turns Me Inside Out", made it to the top 20 of the country chart in 1981.
 The song had been written for Kenny Rogers.
 Rogers recorded a version but decided to pass on it due to the sheer volume of songs he had been offered to record at the time.
 "Ring on Her Finger, Time on Her Hands" landed Greenwood in the country top 10.
 Each song was marketed heavily, particularly in the South Florida market.
 Greenwood is known for writing and recording "God Bless the U.S.A." in the early 1980s, and later "God Bless You Canada".
 The song had renewed popularity after the Gulf War began in 1991, and again 10 years later right after the September 11 attacks.
 "God Bless the U.S.A." re-entered the top 20 of the country charts in late 2001.
 Since then, he has played across the U.S., at many public events.

 Greenwood performed on the eve of the January 2017 inauguration of Donald Trump.
 Trump used "God Bless the U.S.A." as one of his campaign songs during the 2016 presidential election, the 2018 midterm elections, and again during the 2020 presidential election.
 On May 19, 2018, Lee Greenwood was inducted into the Mississippi Music Project Hall of Fame by "Commander" Joseph W. Clark, for his contributions to the music industry.

 Greenwood appeared at the Republican convention on July 15, 2024, and performed "God Bless the U.S.A", while former President Trump, the party's presidential nominee, entered the arena.
 Greenwood also performed for Marsha Blackburn after her victory in her 2018 Senate election.
 He also performed at the United States Army 250th Anniversary Parade and celebration on June 14, 2025.